 Tax fraud is a big business in the U.S., and it shows no signs of slowing down.
 In 2015 alone, the Internal Revenue Service (IRS) identified and stopped around 1.4 million returns filed by identity thieves and saved a staggering $8 billion from entering the wrong hands.
 These figures don’t even include business-related tax schemes, which have soared in popularity during recent years.

 The numbers are both encouraging and troublesome.
 On one hand, the IRS is getting much better at identifying fraudulent returns of all types.
-On the other hand, there has been a significant increase in identity theft-related attacks across the board.
-And, with last year’s surge in data breaches, you can bet crooks will be targeting taxpayers like never before.
+On the other hand, there has been a significant increase in identity theft–related attacks across the board.
+And, with a surge in data breaches, you can bet scammers will be ramping up their tactics in 2019.

 While cybercriminals have historically focused on businesses and individuals during tax season, a disturbing new trend shows that accounting firms have become major targets as well.
 By the summer of 2017, a new phishing scam got so out of control the IRS released an official warning to all tax preparers.

 It’s official — cybercriminals are targeting everyone they can think of, and if they file taxes on your behalf, it could take months before you get the money you’re owed.
-This year might be particularly bad, as the IRS will be facing more than $150 million in budget cuts.
-That will likely amount to a lot less employees and resources, and a lot more time listening to cheesy music while you’re on hold.
+This year might be particularly bad, as the IRS will be facing millions in budget cuts.
+That will likely amount to fewer employees and resources, and a lot more time listening to cheesy music while you’re on hold.